camlischke1/sans-index-template/sec660-gxpn/notes.md

                 3. exploit other phones on voice VLAN
             - to VLAN hop, you need to kno the VLAN number in order to create a new sub-interface
                 - can be gathered through a Cisco Discovery Protocol CDP capture or bruteforced, since there are only 4094 possibilities
+    - CISCO Protocols
+        - CDP plays a role in discovery and information gathering, by providing an attacker with information he can later use to mount network attacks, for example VoIP VLAN hopping attacks.
+        - VTP propagates the information regarding the VLANs that are used throughout the network among Cisco devices, hence if an attacker is able to peek into VTP frames, they will gain access to the VLAN list, very valuable information in terms of network discovery.
+        - DTP allows two devices to negotiate trunk ports.
+Generally these devices would be Cisco devices, however tools like Yersinia allow a computer to spoof DTP frames and force a switch with a vulnerable port configuration to set the port to trunk mode, enabling the attacker to access the VLANs in the trunk, if the trunk is 802.1Q based, as Unix/Windows based operating systems do not speak ISL (Cisco's proprietary trunking protocol).

 ### 2) Abusing the Network
 - MitM via ARP Spoofing